Tin Hoang

-My interests span Computer Vision, Federated Learning, MLOps, Cloud and building AI systems that are scalable, reliable, and responsible.
+My interests span CV, Federated Learning, MLOps, Cloud, and building AI systems that are scalable, reliable, and responsible.

 I built a chatbot that knows my entire professional history.
 It uses RAG (Retrieval-Augmented Generation) with a small language model to answer questions about my experience, projects, and research.
 Give it a try!